 Successfully launching or managing a business takes a host of skills, experience, and gumption.
-That’s why earning a Masters of Business Administration degree can give an entrepreneur a leg up.
+That’s why earning a online MBA can give an entrepreneur a leg up.
 Through the program, you are given the critical tools to keep operations running smoothly, conquer challenges, stay cost-effective while remaining competitive, and manage various more specific aspects of a business organization.
 The degree itself confers a form of validation that rises to the top on a resume — so much so that, in a 2015 U.S. News & World Report survey of 129 business schools, many saw over 90% job placement rates for recent graduates.

 Yet behind the MBA degree is another important aspect, one that should inform the process of selecting right the school and MBA program: accreditation.